 Chinese people pay great attention to etiquette and customs, so before you visit a Chinese family or restaurant it’s good to learn a thing or two about Chinese dining etiquette.
 Pay attention to what your host is doing and show good table manners.

 Excited to taste authentic Chinese food?
-Our wide variety of China tours combines the most fascinating destinations with exquisite Chinese cuisine in carefully selected restaurant.
+Our wide variety of China tours combines the most fascinating destinations with exquisite Chinese cuisine in carefully selected restaurants.

 ChinaTours.com also offers you the possibility to have a genuine family dinner with a local Chinese family.
 Talk to our China tour experts or book your China experience online.